p208p2002/wikitext-table-parser/README.md

 A Rust implement for parse the wikitext's table.

 ### What is this project for ?
 The wikitext is a special format used by wikipedia, most available wiki data or processing tool ignore the table data.
-This project implement a wikitext-table parser help one to processing the table in wikitext or wiki-dump.
+This project implement a wikitext-table parser that help one to processing the table in wikitext or wiki-dump.

 A table in wikitext should like:
 ```